 They also appear for consideration-level keywords like “email marketing software.”

-Finally, the SaaS brand targets brand-level keywords such as “Mailchimp” — as does its competitor.
+Finally, like its competitor, the SaaS brand targets brand-level keywords, such as “Mailchimp.”

 Craft Ad Copy Focused on Pain Points